 We'll walk through how you can set up an easy-peasy financial report to start your sharing journey.
 Bring a P&L or list of money you've made and expenses you've had in the last month. (don't worry!
 You won't have to share with anybody who's at this talk!)

 John Eckhardt started programming before he could read.
 Ok, maybe he started at age 9, but that's still pretty early!
-His passion for programming, entrepreneurship and efficiency has led to the founding of Code Pros eight years ago to help other companies run faster and more efficiently through custom software development.
-He open sourced the finances of his organization with spectacular results and loves to help other solopreneurs and early stage entrepreneurs run their tech companies better.
+His passion for programming, entrepreneurship and efficiency has led to the founding of Code Pros eight years ago to help people do more of what they love (because they're doing less administrative busywork).
+His current day to day is a mix of client relations and leading developers.